codiLabs/codeigniter-acl-library/README.md

 * If you haven't field for segment record in your table menus, alter it or add the sample table from file menu_table.sql

 You can now autoload the library or include it in one of your controllers at run time.
+But, access library recommended to load automatically on your autoload config.

 ### What was needed?
 At first, please set your login page on Access file